 As a community leader, service provider and employer Sevenoaks District Council is committed to eliminating discrimination on the grounds of race, disability, gender, age, religion and belief and sexual orientation.
 This means respecting the different needs of the district's adverse community and ensuring the Council deliver against our commitments.
-It contains action plans that focus on ensuring our services meet the needs of the district's diverse community.
-The Council have started to make noticeable improvements to our services to ensure they are accessible to all and in July 2008 the Council published our Annual Equality Report 2007-8 to demonstrate our progress.
+The Council's Annual Equality Report was published in September 2009.